September 2022: Goodog is in the process of updating this page, return shortly for the latest thoughts about balanced training.

-Balanced trainers popping up right left and centre.
-What does it mean ‘balanced’ trainers?
+Balanced dog trainers are popping up right left and centre.
+But what does ‘balanced’ dog training mean?
 Sounds good, doesn’t it?

 I have made a choice for ethical and moral reasons not to use positive punishment (I will also not use negative reinforcement just to be clear).
-I know they can work to suppress behaviour but they are not teaching an acceptable alternative, they can be detrimental to dog’s wellbeing and affect the bond and trust.
+I know positive punishment can work to suppress behaviour and the trainer is not teaching an acceptable alternative.
+Positive punishment can be detrimental to a dog’s wellbeing and affect the bond and trust.

 If I have to make a choice between a seemingly quick fix and a lasting and trustful relationship, I am always choosing the later.
 I am following a few of the balanced trainers for different reasons and I am really trying to understand their reasoning.
 However their argument does not cut it and is not convincing.
 One is asking for case studies to prove that punishment can have severe side effect and attempts to make the point that science does not support the claim, however then proceeds to say that he has case studies to prove the opposite (here you go: Eileen Dogs or Psychology Today).
 Well that is classic, anecdotal evidence and is not science.
 Another one goes on to describe the problems we can create when ‘training in drive’ caused in his example by the use of toys in training.
 Then he changes tack and blames food to create too much drive.
 While there is the odd Labrador that goes ‘crazy’ for food there is an easy solution to that, just use lower value food.
 Problem solved.
 In my experience, food is actually calming most dogs down!
 They also seem to miss that perception is changing on what are acceptable ways of treating other beings.
 It was ok to use corporal punishment in schools until the 1970’s in Australia, not any more.